strblr/imperative-portal/README.md

 `show` returns a promise that tracks and controls the lifecycle of the node.
 Calling `promise.resolve` or `promise.reject` settles the promise and **unmounts the node**.

-You can also pass a factory function:
+You can also pass a node factory:

 ```tsx
 show(promise => (